 - is used to make payments on a loan that was used to buy the stock that generated the dividend.

 Additional regulations apply to deductions for dividends on employer stock.

 The deduction is unlimited if an employer's ESOP contributions are used to pay interest on a loan of a leveraged ESOP.
 A leveraged ESOP is one that borrowed funds to buy qualifying employer stock.
 The deduction is allowed if the interest was on a loan used to buy the employer's stock.

 Limits on Annual Additions

-Under Internal Revenue Code (IRC) § 415(c)(1), the annual addition to a plan participant is limited to $40,000 or 100% of his compensation.
-Annual additions consist of the employer's contributions, the employee's contributions, and forfeited amounts) is limited to $54,000 or 100% of the participant's compensation, whichever is less.
+Under Internal Revenue Code (IRC) § 415(c)(1), the annual addition to a plan participant (consisting of the employer's contributions, the employee's contributions, and forfeited amounts) is limited to $54,000 or 100% of the participant's compensation, whichever is less.

 Tax Consequences for Employees